AndrewKellyDev/AndrewKellyDev/README.md

 <br />
 - I'm currently working on my front end development skills.<br />
 - I'm looking to work on more open source projects.<br />
-- 2021 Goals: <br />Leave my current job working in hospitality and become a Software Engineer.<br />
+- 2021 Goals: <br />
+💼 Leave my current job working in hospitality and become a Software Engineer.<br />
-              Move city and get move into my own home.<br />
+             🏠 Move city and get move into my own home.<br />
-              Learn as much as I can.<br />
+              😍 Learn as much as I can.<br />

 <br />